NotiCast/device-bootstrap/README.md

 sure the commands look like they're supposed to.
 Most defaults are configured for macOS.

-- `DEFAULT_USERNAME`: The default username for the downloaded image
-- `DEFAULT_PASSWORD`: The default password for the downloaded image
 - `IMG_URL`: The URL of a zip file containing the image, defaulting to a (hopefully) recent Raspbian
 - `IMG_SUM`: The sha256 sum of the zip file containing the image